Chapel Steeple Undergoes Renovation

 Hamilton is undertaking a major renovation of the steeple of the historic building, and the most efficient approach is to remove the top 35 feet to do the work on the ground, explains William Huggins, director of building systems management.
 Preparations for construction began this month, and the project will conclude by late fall.

 The College hired a contractor with expertise in heavy timber construction to oversee the project, and the first step will be to erect scaffolding around the masonry tower that supports the steeple.
 Workers will use a crane to painstakingly remove the top and safely position it near the building.
-Most of the reconstruction work won’t begin until after Commencement in May.
-The goal is to have the steeple on the ground in early June and be returned to its permanent home by mid August.
+The goal is to have the steeple on the ground the first week in May and returned to its permanent home by early August.

 The Chapel, completed in 1827 and one of the first buildings constructed on campus, is listed on the National Register of Historic Places as an example of a rare, three-story church.
 As part of the $3.1 million steeple restoration, the Chapel will get a new slate roof, and the masonry tower will be repaired, as will the clock and bell.
 The dome and quill weather vane will be refurbished as well.